mattpocock/total-typescript-monorepo/apps/written-content/scratch/2024-09-02T09:39:32.670Z/email.md

 //   ^?
 ```

----

-We can use this arcane-looking trick, `T[number]`, to extract the type of the array.
+We can use this arcane-looking trick, `Array[number]`, to extract the type of the array.

 ```ts twoslash
 const possibleResponses = [